G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we conduct comprehensive evaluations of G$^2$uardFL's defense abilities against backdoor attacks.
-Specifically, we are looking to answer the following questions: \begin{itemize} \item Can G$^2$uardFL exceed the performance of existing state-of-the-art defenses in both attack effectiveness and performance of primary task?
-(Refer to Subsection~\ref{subsec:evaluate_effectiveness}) \item Can G$^2$uardFL demonstrate sufficient robustness against an array of backdoor attacks, client data heterogeneity, and adaptive attacks?
-(Refer to Subsection~\ref{subsec:evaluate_robustness}) \item Can G$^2$uardFL maintain performance stability regardless of variations in hyper-parameters, such as the number of malicious models or the number of total clients per round?
+Specifically, we seek to answer the following questions: \begin{itemize}[leftmargin=10pt] \item Can G$^2$uardFL outperform existing state-of-the-art defenses in terms of both attack effectiveness and primary task performance?
+(Refer to Subsection~\ref{subsec:evaluate_effectiveness}) \item Can G$^2$uardFL demonstrate sufficient robustness against various backdoor attacks, accommodate data heterogeneity, and adaptive attacks?
+(Refer to Subsection~\ref{subsec:evaluate_robustness}) \item Can G$^2$uardFL maintain stable performance regardless of variations in hyper-parameters, such as the number of malicious clients or the number of total clients per round?
 (Refer to Subsection~\ref{subsec:evaluate_sensitivity}) \end{itemize}